On this page:

 - Ensuring the confidentiality of your research participants and respecting ethics approval policies

 The Library can assist you with all of points listed above, and supports data management planning by providing consultations, workshops, and tutorials.
-For more information on how to access, organize, secure and share research data please visit the SFU Library's Research Data Management website or contact firstname.lastname@example.org.
+For assistance with research data management, contact firstname.lastname@example.org.

 - When feasible, all original primary data are to be retained by the SFU Principal Investigator